-Free agents from Japan, Korea could present fits for Orioles in rotation, outfield
+Free agents from Japan, South Korea could be fits for Orioles in rotation, outfield

-While the upcoming posting and free agency of two-way Japanese star Shohei Otani is one of the premier developments in baseball this offseason, the international market is one the Orioles may end up dipping into for their own reinforcements — even if not at that level.
+While the upcoming posting and free agency of two-way Japanese star Shohei Otani is one of the premier developments in baseball, the Orioles might be dipping into a less-publicized international market for reinforcements this offseason.

-When executive vice president Dan Duquette broke down the team's need to rebuild its rotation at the end of the season, he equated it to the 2012 plan, when the team ended up with left-hander Wei-Yin Chen from the Japanese NPB and minor league free agent Miguel Gonzalez out of the Mexican League.
+When executive vice president Dan Duquette broke down the team's need to rebuild its rotation at the end of the regular season, he equated it to the 2012 plan, when the team ended up with left-hander Wei-Yin Chen from the Japanese NPB and minor league free agent Miguel Gonzalez out of the Mexican League.

-Additionally, the team's recent signings of Tsuyoshi Wada, Suk-min Yoon, and outfielder Hyun Soo Kim—though none ultimately had happy endings — show the Orioles are willing to give it a try with veteran Asian players who want to try and make their mark in the United States.
+Additionally, the team's signings in recent years of Tsuyoshi Wada, Suk-min Yoon and outfielder Hyun Soo Kim — though none ended happily — show that the Orioles are willing to give it a try with veteran Asian players who want to try to make their mark in the United States.

-All indications this year are that the club is looking strongly at the overseas professional market again so far this offseason, with Duquette and executive director of international recruitment Fred Ferreira examining the potential fits to help the Orioles in 2018 and beyond.
+All indications this year are that the club is looking strongly at the overseas professional market again, with Duquette and executive director of international recruitment Fred Ferreira examining the potential fits to help the Orioles in 2018 and beyond.

 Here’s a rundown of players who could be on that list.